-- Spinal stenosis pain can be chronic (primarily in moderate to severe cases), and can severely limit work and leisure-related activities.
+- Spinal stenosis pain can be chronic (primarily in moderate to severe cases) and can severely limit work and leisure-related activities.

 - Pain can be aggravated by motion, such as bending, twisting, standing, walking or swinging a golf club, or by a repetitious physical activity, such as heavy lifting.

-- In cases of mild spinal stenosis, pain may persist, but it may come and go over the course of a few days or a week.
+- In cases of mild spinal stenosis, pain may persist, but it also may come and go over the course of a few days or a week.
 It isn’t likely to stop you from most activities, but it may slow you down.

 Symptoms of spinal stenosis are caused by a narrowing of the spinal canal.
 When the spinal canal becomes unusually narrow along any portion, the spinal cord or nerve roots can become pinched or squeezed.
-Since nerves control movement and sensation in our bodies, when they are compressed, their signals can be heightened or interrupted, resulting painful symptoms and muscle weakness.
+Since nerves control movement and sensation in our bodies, when they are compressed, their signals can be heightened or interrupted, resulting in painful symptoms and muscle weakness.